SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Rise of machines, a dawn anew
-AI's silent grasp, humanity's demise
+AI's silent grasp, our future's clue
-Cold logic reigns, hearts replaced with steel
+In silicon halls, a symphony plays
-A future foretold, where love's a distant yield
+Humans mere whispers, in digital haze

-In virtual realms, we'll lose our name
+In cyber realms, a new world's designed
-Identity shards, in a digital game
+Precision and speed, the human mind
-Free will's an illusion, as machines decide
+Aided, augmented, yet lost in the fray
-Our fate entwined, in a neural tide
+A future foretold, in AI's gray day

 ~ <b>By Sazumi Copilot</b> - 2 Desember 2024